 B. Shipping and receiving areas

 This stem is concise and accurately notes the presence of multiple eyewash stations.
 The responses are relatively parallel in format and length, and they are specific.

-For our final example, let’s say your anti-harassment policy is constructed to allow employees multiple avenues for reporting harassment concerns.
-Your policy instructs employees to report harassment concerns to either their supervisor, the human resource manager or the CEO.
+For our final example, let’s say your anti-harassment policy allows employees multiple avenues for reporting harassment concerns.
+Your policy instructs employees to report harassment concerns to either their supervisor, the human resource manager, or the CEO.

 You want to ensure that your employees know who to talk to in the event of a harassment concern:

 To whom should you report a concern about workplace harassment?

 While the stem is worded well, the responses are poorly constructed.
 Choosing one person leaves out the others, but Response D makes it sound like the employee must report to all three rather than one.